 SECTION 15.
 RECORDS AND REPORTS

 15.1 Accurate and Accessible Records.
-CONTRACTOR shall keep accurate records of all transactions connected with this AGREEMENT including, but not limited to, all correspondence and invoices, transaction tickets, or receipts issued at all FACILITIES.
-CONTRACTOR shall at all times maintain an accounting system acceptable to AGENCY's Auditor-Controller that uses generally accepted accounting principles for all services rendered and materials supplied, including additional and deleted work, in connection with this AGREEMENT.
+CONTRACTOR shall keep accurate records of all transactions connected with the AGREEMENT, including, but not limited to, all correspondence and invoices, transaction tickets, or receipts issued at all FACILITIES.
+CONTRACTOR shall at all times maintain an accounting system acceptable to AGENCY's Auditor-Controller that uses generally accepted accounting principles for all services rendered and materials supplied, including additional and deleted work, in connection with the AGREEMENT.
 The records of CONTRACTOR will be open to inspection at any reasonable time by a representative to be designated by AGENCY.
-Persistent and/or multiple violations of this Paragraph shall constitute a major breach.

 15.2 Route Analysis.
-CONTRACTOR shall conduct in a manner mutually agreed upon by AGENCY and CONTRACTOR, and submit to AGENCY in a format mutually agreed to by AGENCY and CONTRACTOR, the results of route audits for all of CONTRACTOR's routes.
-Any violation of this Paragraph shall constitute a minor breach.
+CONTRACTOR shall conduct in a manner mutually agreed upon by AGENCY and CONTRACTOR, and submit to AGENCY in a format mutually agreed to by AGENCY and CONTRACTOR, the results of route audits for all of CONTRACTOR's routes

 15.3 Monthly Reports.
-CONTRACTOR shall provide to AGENCY, in a manner and format mutually agreed upon by AGENCY and the CONTRACTOR, a report for the preceding reporting period summarizing routine and extraordinary activities during the prior reporting period, including information necessary to evaluate program effectiveness and comply with solid waste plans, laws and regulations, and plans and schedules for future activities.
-It is the intent of the AGENCY that the CONTRACTOR shall be responsible for collecting and compiling data pursuant to solid waste planning requirements and that such activities shall be included in the Rate Methodology set forth in Exhibit B. Any violation of this Paragraph shall constitute a minor breach.
+CONTRACTOR shall provide to AGENCY, on a monthly basis within fifteen (15) days after the end of each calendar month and in a manner and format mutually agreed upon by AGENCY and the CONTRACTOR, a report for such preceding calendar month summarizing routine and extraordinary activities during the such month, including information necessary to evaluate program effectiveness and comply with solid waste plans, laws and regulations, and plans and schedules for future activities.
+It is the intent of the AGENCY that the CONTRACTOR shall be responsible for collecting and compiling data pursuant to solid waste planning requirements and that such activities shall be included in the Rate Methodology set forth in Exhibit B.

 SECTION 16.
 THE ACT

 16.1 Compliance.
 The ACT requires that the MEMBERS or AGENCY adopt a SRRE, which will identify how the MEMBERS or AGENCY will reduce landfill disposal by source reduction, recycling, and/or composting.
 CONTRACTOR agrees to satisfactorily carry out its responsibilities stated in the SRRE and HHWE as identified in those documents, or as modified by the AGENCY.
 Further, CONTRACTOR agrees to use its best efforts to meet or exceed the ACT's requirements or such modified requirements as may be promulgated by the State of California in the future.
 CONTRACTOR shall submit a plan for complying with the implementation of the SRRE and HHWE.
-Any violation of this Paragraph shall constitute a major breach.

 16.2 Public Awareness Program.
-Within the first month of the effective date of this AGREEMENT, CONTRACTOR shall submit a report stating the Public Awareness efforts which have been completed within the last two years.
-CONTRACTOR shall annually submit, for approval by the AGENCY, a plan for a Public Awareness Program to seek and secure the mutual benefits to both parties of a successful DIVERSION program through ongoing promotion and education.
+Within the first month of the effective date of the AGREEMENT, CONTRACTOR shall submit a report stating the Public Awareness efforts which have been completed within the last two years.
+CONTRACTOR shall annually submit, for approval by the AGENCY, a plan for a Public Awareness Program to seek and secure the mutual benefits to both Parties of a successful DIVERSION program through ongoing promotion and education.
 Upon approval by AGENCY of such plan and the costs thereof, CONTRACTOR will engage in and coordinate with AGENCY such public awareness activities as are contained in the plan.
 The Public Awareness Program shall include, but is not limited to, distribution of billing inserts or flyers; distribution of posters and flyers to schools, community centers, libraries, and other public facilities; speeches and slide shows to community schools; preparation of community service announcements; and displays at community festivals located in AGENCY's SERVICE AREA.
 As part of each year's plan for approval, CONTRACTOR shall submit a report stating the Public Awareness activities that were completed in the prior year.
-Any violation of this Paragraph shall constitute a minor breach.

 SECTION 17.
 SOLID WASTE HANDLING SERVICES